SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 > 5.b.1 Proportion of individuals who own a mobile telephone, by sex

 This target is interpreted to cover research about enhancing the use of enabling tecnology among women.
 The term *enabling technology* may include all kinds of technologies like welfare technologies, technologies for universal access etc, however, as both the target and the indicator emphasize information and communications technology and mobile telehpones, we have not included these technologies as relevant to this target. (kan diskuteres??
-Har en funksjonshemma jente alltid like muligheter som en funksjonshemma gutt?)
+Har en funksjonshemma jente like muligheter som en funksjonshemma gutt?)

 (https://www.itu.int/en/mediacentre/backgrounders/Pages/icts-to-achieve-the-united-nations-sustainable-development-goals.aspx)
 ```py